All Products

 override suspend fun getCredentials(): Credentials {

-// TODO: Implement your custom logic for obtaining credentials.
+// TODO: implement your custom credential retrieval logic

 return Credentials("access_key_id", "access_key_secret")

-// For temporary credentials, you must refresh them based on their expiration time.
+// For temporary credentials, refresh them based on the expiration time

 // return Credentials("sts_access_key_id", "sts_access_key_secret", "security_token")